vesperlight2/FUNGuild_R/README.md

 -o: output file name

-The results table is the same format as FUNGuild.
+Replace $PATH_OF_SCRIPT to the path of Funguild_R.r script.The results table is the same format as FUNGuild.